 Two of my favorite words in Korean are 하지마 (hajima) and 가자마 (kajima).
 They are both common words in everyday 반말 (banmal) or informal language, and they appear in just about every K-pop song.

-하지마 (hajima) usually is translated as “Don’t do it” or “I won’t do it.” 하 (ha) comes from the verb 하다 (hada) which means “to do.” 지마 (jima) is part of a negative conjugation where the speaker asks someone to not do something or says that they themselves won’t do it.
+하지마 (hajima) usually is translated as “Don’t do it”. 하 (ha) comes from the verb 하다 (hada) which means “to do.” 지마 (jima) is part of a negative conjugation where the speaker asks or orders someone else to not do something.

 Likewise, 가지마 (kajima) uses the conjugation of 지마 (jima). 가 (ka) comes from 가다 (kada) which is the verb meaning “to go.”

-These phrases are commonly used in dramas where one character yells at the other not do something or not to leave.
+These phrases are commonly used in dramas where someone orders someone else not to do something or to go somewhere.